StephanThierry/nodejs4synologynas/README.md

 # nodejs4synologynas
 Running a REST server on Synology NAS using NodeJS and MariaDB (MySQL)

-There are a lot of good resources for NodeJS projects, REST services etc.
+There are a lot of good resources out there for NodeJS projects, REST services etc. So in this project I will be focusing all the yack-shaving that goes into making the whole setup actually work.
+When everything is running it's up to you to make something useful.

 The purpose of this project is to explain all the steps to get NodeJS up and running on your Synology NAS and to keep it running even after the server is restarted.